Party Supplies and Ideas

 Greet your guests from the curb by decorating the outside of your house as much as possible.

 You can create your own graveyard scene by using Styrofoam tombstones.
-Have a wheelbarrow of dirt dumped in front of the tombstones, place some dead flowers in the ground, and stretch Spooky Tape across the whole "grave" like a barricade.
+Have dirt dumped in front of the tombstones, place some dead flowers in the ground.
+"Liven" it up with an arm coming out of the grave too!

-To get your party off to a thrilling start, have your guests enter your house through your garage where you have set up a haunted tunnel using Black Corrugated Paper.
-With duck tape and a staple gun, form a "tunnel" shape with the paper that goes throughout your garage and dead ends into your back door.
-For fun, hang some Black Streamers from the tops of the tunnel in a couple spots to give your guests the creeps.
+Have your guests enter your house through your garage... and in the garage, setup a haunted tunnel.
+You can create your own with Black Corrugated Paper.
+Using a staple gun and duck tape, form a "tunnel" shape with the paper that goes throughout your garage and dead ends into your back door.
+Hang some Black Streamers from the tops of the tunnel in a couple different spots.
 Place Plastic Spiders on the floor for the party-goers to crawl through.

-Hang a few glow in the dark items in the tunnel such as our Glow Eyes to add to the excitement.
+Hang a few glow in the dark items in the tunnel such as Glow Eyes.

 Cover all of your furniture with old white sheets to replicate abandoned furniture in a haunted house.